 Leonard Schmieding (Germany), Berlin State Museums

-Dr. Leonard Schmieding will talk about the pilot project of the state museums in Berlin, which aim to empower youth and young adults to participate in and shape the society they want to live in are increasingly becoming more important in museum education.
+Leonard Schmieding will talk about the Berlin State Museums' pilot project “Political Education in Museums”, which aims to empower youth and young adults to participate in and shape the society in which they want to live.

 In his session, Leonard Schmieding will discuss his current work in the pilot project “Political Education in Museums.”
 He will present the theories, ideas, and concepts of the program, focusing on the question of how youth and young adults can engage with museum artifacts to make their own worlds.